Buoyed by successful trials, the developers of the CLEMATIS project believe it has the potential to revolutionise cable maintenance and repair

 The 12-month Cable Lifetime Enhancement via Monitoring using Advanced Thermal and electrical Infrastructure Sensing (CLEMATIS) project demonstrated the technical and commercial viability of a multifunctional distributed sensor system for monitoring cable infrastructure.

-The project included the Fraunhofer Centre for Applied Photonics, Synaptec, whose technologies were integrated into the system, and EMEC and SEA, who provided market intelligence, test equipment and facilities to enable the system to be tested in real-life conditions.
+The project incorporated the Fraunhofer Centre for Applied Photonics, Synaptec, whose technologies were integrated into the system, and EMEC and SEA, which provided market intelligence, test equipment and facilities to enable the system to be tested in real-life conditions.

-The project built on the 2016 desk-based ORCHIDS feasibility study which identified various breakthrough techniques that could be combined into a single power cable monitoring system and provide detailed fault prediction, dynamic thermal rating implementation and fault location.
+The project built on the 2016 desk-based ORCHIDS feasibility study, which identified various breakthrough techniques that could be combined into a single power-cable monitoring system, providing detailed fault prediction, dynamic thermal rating implementation and fault location.

-CLEMATIS progressed this initial study from the desk to laboratory demonstrations and early field tests both on and offshore.
-Field demonstrations took place at EMEC testing the distributed acoustic and thermal sensing capabilities with onshore sections of marine cable.
+CLEMATIS progressed this initial study from the desk to laboratory demonstrations and then to early field tests, both on and offshore.
+Field demonstrations took place at EMEC and involved testing the distributed acoustic and thermal sensing capabilities with onshore sections of marine cable.

 Early success in these tests provided the impetus to test the system on an installed offshore power cable, thus expanding the original scope of the CLEMATIS project.
 In June 2018, the system was demonstrated on a live subsea cable at EMEC’s Fall of Warness tidal energy test site.

-The CLEMATIS system exploits the optical communications fibre in marine power cables.
-The system turns entire lengths of power cable into reconfigurable acoustic and temperature sensors.
+The CLEMATIS system exploits the optical communications fibre in marine power cables, turning lengths of power cable into reconfigurable acoustic and temperature sensors.
 A quasi-distributed electrical system makes use of the same optical fibre to interrogate passive electrical current and voltage sensors distributed throughout the infrastructure.

-This is the first time these techniques have been combined into one monitoring system enabling end users to simultaneously monitor temperature and load on the energy network, and log any cable trauma such as anchor strike, scour-related cable strumming or mistakes in cable installation.
+This is the first time these techniques have been combined into one monitoring system, enabling end users to simultaneously monitor temperature and load on the energy network, and log any cable trauma.

 Potential faults can be captured before turning catastrophic, and major faults or outages can be located immediately with accuracy.
-The system could bring about a step-change in cable operations and maintenance, reducing the requirement for visual inspections and reducing ROV, diver and vessel hire costs.
+The system could bring about a step-change in cable operations and maintenance, reducing requirements for visual inspections and reducing ROV, diver and vessel hire costs.

-Further to this, the studies found there was potential for the acoustic system to detect much more than tidal flow or direct cable disturbance.
-Early results indicate the system may even be able to pick up external acoustic signals, for example from passing vessels and even interaction with marine mammals.
+Further, the studies found there was potential for the acoustic system to detect much more than tidal flow or direct cable disturbance.
+Early results indicate the system may even be able to pick up external acoustic signals, for example from passing vessels and interaction with marine mammals.

 “The technology emerging from the CLEMATIS project will allow cable health to be monitored accurately and cost effectively.
 As the project draws to a close, we are seeking opportunities and potential partners to take this solution to market.”